-‘Gold Rush’: Todd Hoffman Final Act, Parker Schnabel Sets Gold Record, Tony Beets Takes Revenge
+‘Gold Rush’: Todd Hoffman Final Act, Parker Schnabel Sets Gold Record, And Tony Beets Takes Revenge

 Parker Schnabel may be on a record season, but he is still determined to mine even more gold, and he is not going to let Tony Beets stop him!

-According to Monsters and Critics, Tony tries to “choke Parker out of his land,” by cutting off the water supply.
+According to Monsters and Critics, Tony tries to “choke Parker out of his land” by cutting off the water supply.
 This has made sluicing impossible on the new claim.

 A furious Parker stands up to the Viking, in a “confrontation.”